simevo/flash/docs/ARCHITECTURE.md

 Feeds can be rated by users, whereas articles can be rated, read and dismissed.
 These user - feed/article many-to-many relationships are stored through the `news_userfeeds` and `news_userarticles` tables.

 Additionally users can bookmark articles in separate lists, or get different automatic newsfeeds.
 To flexibly handle all these different lists, the lists metadata are stored in the `news_userarticleslists` table with a one-to-many relationship from `users_user.id` to `news_userarticleslists.user_id`.
 The actual article lists (which are many-to-many relationships between the `articles` and the `news_userarticleslists` tables) are stored though the `news_userarticles` table.

-## Overall Project Architecture

-This section describes the overall architecture of the Flash project, including the backend (Django), frontend (Vue.js), and other services.
-*(TODO: Expand this section with more details on the interaction between components, APIs, and data flow.)*